d4kweb/d4kweb/README.md

 Contact on Discord : Darkon#2990

 .
-Please tell me only in Polish because, i don't understand many words in english language ;).
+Please speak to me only in Polish or simply English because, i don't understand many words in english language ;).

 Sorry for my bad English :D